 Other DNP programs in the state may be regionally accredited or hold specialty accreditation through the Council on Accreditation of Nurse Anesthesia Educational Programs or the Accreditation Commission for Midwifery Education.

 A larger selection of CCNE and ACEN (American Commission for Education in Nursing)-accredited DNP programs are available online.

 Opportunities Available to DNP-Prepared Nurses in New Mexico

-DNP-prepared nurses in New Mexico are leaders in advanced practice nursing roles; they are also clinical scholars skilled in translating research into clinical practice; as well as administrators who measure patient outcomes and transform healthcare systems to ensure quality and safety.
+DNP-prepared nurses in New Mexico are leaders in advanced practice nursing roles.
+They are also clinical scholars skilled in translating research into clinical practice and administrators who are able to measure patient outcomes and transform healthcare systems to ensure quality and safety.

 DNP graduates in New Mexico have a wealth of career options at their disposal, whether they want to advance in their current position or explore opportunities with a new employer.